daniellyz/MergeION/README.md

 ![choose](inst/meta.png)

-## Generate a spectral library
+## Example 1: generating an in-house spectral library of drug standards

-Now you will see an example of how a spectral library is built from two LC-MS/MS data:
+An example of how a spectral library is built from two LC-MS/MS data:

 ```R
 raw_data_files = c("F1.mzXML","F2.mzXML")